HankB/event-driven-HC-SR04/README.md

 After moving the card and HC-SR04 back to the Zero to confirm that the 32 bit kernel causes the issue, the program worked as desired.
 My first inclination is to suspect that I had somehow swapped the connections (and inadvertently "fixed" things.)
 And to be sure, the alternate Python program no longer works.
 But I *did* try the Python code on the 64 bit kernels and it did work.

 Tested at ~105 inches and results were generally satisfactory.
 Tested *in situ* and results were questionable.
 However, the unit was operating at about -10°C which is outside the stated range of the unit.
 At this point, the results are considered satisfactory.

+## errata

+* 2026-01-06 TIL that Linux seems not to be able to provide microsecond timing delay.
+See `microseconds.cpp` for an example.